cekrem/cekrem.github.io/content/posts/open-closed-principle-in-react.md

 Stay tuned for our final post in the series, where we'll explore the Single Responsibility Principle!

 > **Pro tip**: If you find yourself using lots of if/else statements for different variants or behaviors, you're probably violating OCP.
 Consider using composition instead.

+## Update: Friendly Disclaimer and Reminder

+If you're looking for a comprehensive guide to software architecture, this is not it.
+The purpose of my recent posts about software architecture is to explore some some principles in a practical way, principles I've previously been too quick to dismiss or too lazy to apply.
+I'm neither claiming mastery of these concepts, nor am I suggesting that these principles should be rigidly applied in every situation.
+I'm not even proposing that my brief examples are the best way to implement or even explain these principles.
+Rather, I'm documenting my attempts to bridge classical software engineering principles with contemporary development practices.
+In fact, I have yet to decide for my self how close to "Clean Architecture" I want to get in the end vs how pragmatic I want to be.
+But for now I'm (mostly) enjoying the learning and exploration.
+Keep that in mind before you harass me, Uncle Bob or anyone else on Reddit about it 😅

+And to all of you who have disagreed with me in a meaningful and respectful way, thank you.
+It's been a great learning experience for me.

+Thanks :)